Last week, CISA's acting director was reassigned to a new division within DHS and the agency is operating under a partial shutdown.

 Why This Matters

-The escalating threat of Iranian hacking has put a spotlight on the U.S. Cybersecurity and Infrastructure Security Agency (CISA), which is currently facing internal challenges.
-The agency's acting director was reassigned, and CISA is operating under a partial shutdown, leaving it vulnerable to addressing the growing threat.
-This development raises concerns about the nation's cybersecurity preparedness.
+The escalating threat of Iranian hacking has put a spotlight on the U.S. Cybersecurity and Infrastructure Security Agency (CISA), which is currently facing operational challenges due to a partial shutdown and leadership changes.

 Coverage Snapshot